Pricing Guide 2025

 • You have significant savings (6-12 months expenses): Can self-fund private treatment if needed without financial stress.

-• Premiums exceed 5% of household income: Insurance may strain budget.
-Consider reducing coverage level rather than dropping entirely.
+• Premiums are a meaningful share of household income: If insurance is straining the budget, consider reducing coverage level rather than dropping cover entirely.

 • You're comfortable with public system wait times: If you can wait 4-6 months for elective procedures, public system may suffice.